-Field observations reveal that all three-point mount turbines experience the same common damage modes, regardless of manufacturer.
+Field observations reveal that all three-point mount turbines are experiencing the same common damage modes, regardless of manufacturer.
 Although the damage takes longer to develop, many four-point mount arrangements are experiencing the same damage modes.
-These damage modes are identical and can include micropitting, edge loading, roller end thrust, single piece cage failures, cage and center guide ring wear, and debris damage.
-The images in Figure 3 below represent actual field damage from a variety of turbine models and MW-class turbines.
-These unplanned main bearing replacements are costly and have a significant impact on financial performance for the owner/operator.
+These damage modes are the same and can include micropitting, edge loading, roller end thrust, single piece cage failures, cage and center guide ring wear, and debris damage.
+Images in Figure 3 below represent actual field damage from a variety of turbine models and MW-class.
+These unplanned main bearing replacements are costly and have significant impact on financial performance to the owner/operator.